particle-iot/docs/src/content/reference/device-os/firmware.md

 - **band[5]**: (MDM_Band[]) array of up to 5 MDM_Band enumerated types.
 Available enums are: `BAND_DEFAULT, BAND_0, BAND_700, BAND_800, BAND_850, BAND_900, BAND_1500, BAND_1700, BAND_1800, BAND_1900, BAND_2100, BAND_2600`.
 All elements set to 0 when CellularBand object is first created, but after getBandSelect() is called successfully the currently selected bands will be populated started with index 0, i.e., (`.band[0]`).
 Can be 5 values when getBandAvailable() is called on a G350 modem, as it will return factory default value of 0 as an available option, i.e., `0,850,900,1800,1900`.
 - **bool isBand(int)**: helper function built into the CellularBand type that can be used to check if an integer is a valid band.
 This is helpful if you would like to test a value before manually setting a band in the .band[] array.

-CellularBand is a Printable object, so using it directly with `Serial.println(CellularBand);` will print the number of bands that are retreived from the modem.
+CellularBand is a Printable object, so using it directly with `Serial.println(CellularBand);` will print the number of bands that are retrieved from the modem.
 This will be output as follows:

 ```
 // EXAMPLE PRINTABLE